 Christina Caljé is CEO & Co-founder of Autheos, a media technology platform applying machine learning and artificial intelligence techniques to improve the video strategy of brands and execute a personalized video experience for their online consumers.
-She has used employee participation schemes in both her first company, Peerby, as well as at Autheos.
+She has advised upon and implemented employee participation schemes in multiple companies across London and Amsterdam.

 You’ve implemented and advised upon share-based incentives at multiple startups.
 What is your motivation for using equity as a compensation tool?
 When I was COO of Goldman Sachs’ talent practices across Europe and Africa, I learned the importance of aligning and incentivizing individual performance with business performance.
 In startups and scaleups where growth is such a priority, share-based incentives are a great way for the team to commercially benefit from the fruits of their labor.
 The whole team is working towards the same goal of value creation for the company!

 Can you tell us more about the process behind implementing share-based incentives?
 In my experience, the decision making was different for each company, depending on the team size, product maturity and funding stage.
 Should you issue stock appreciation rights, stock options or direct share purchase?
 What are the tax implications of each, both for the employee and the employer?
 What should the vesting period be?
 All of these factors come into play within different contexts, which meant developing a bespoke approach for each company.

 Sander Kooijman from Sharesquare lays out the pro's and con's to each of the three most popular share based incentives: share options, stock appreciation rights and depository receipts.

 Senior Manager of the People Advisory Service (Ernst & Young)

 Sander Agterhof works as Senior Manager of the People Advisory Services department of EY Amsterdam.
 Sander is part of the Dutch EYnovation team and frequently assists startup and scaleup companies with the implementation of employee and management sharebased incentive plans.